-- A reduction at completion of binder within the carriageway, subject to satisfactory material testing. - A reduction at completion of the binder course within the footway. - A reduction at completion (maintenance period).
+- A reduction at completion of binder within the carriageway, subject to satisfactory material testing. - A reduction at completion of the binder course within the footway. - A reduction at completion (maintenance period)

-At the end of the maintenance period, subject to the satisfactory completion of any remedial works which may in the opinion of the Highway Authority be necessary, the highways will be adopted and therefrom will be maintainable at public expense.
+At the end of the maintenance period, subject to the satisfactory completion of any remedial works which may in the opinion of the Highway Authority be necessary, the highways will adopted and therefrom will be maintainable at public expense.

-Within your Section 38 submission, you should provide:
+Within your section 38 submission, you should provide:

-- A cheque for £1500.00 made payable to Warwickshire County Council to cover technical approval.
-Note, a charge of £500 will be made for every set of comments made above the first three. - A completed application form. - A copy of the planning permission. - A coloured layout, using the convention detailed below. - Results from a full ground investigation, to include, in situ CBR's and Plasticity Index testing.
-Without this information the submission will not be considered as this information is crucial to ascertaining the 'design' CBR of the roads.
-Should the PI testing not be carried out, then a sub-base layer of 600mm of will need to be specified as per the guidance in County Surfacing and Structural Maintenance Strategy.
+- A cheque for £1500.00, made payable to Warwickshire County Council, to cover technical approval. - A completed application form, found here.
+(LINK PROVIDED NOT WORKING) - A copy of the planning permission. - A coloured layout, using the convention detailed below; - Results from a full ground investigation, to include, in situ CBR's and Plasticity Index testing.
+Without this information the submission will not be considered, as this information is crucial to ascertaining the 'design' CBR of the roads.
+Should the PI testing not be carried out, then a subbase layer of 600mm of will need to be specified as per the guidance in County Surfacing and Structural Maintenance Strategy.